MetalBlockchain/metal-docs/docs/quickstart/multisig-utxos-with-metaljs.md

   // unlock amount = sum(output amounts) + fee
   let fee = new BN(1e6)

-  // creating outputs of 0.5 (multisig) and 0.1 AVAX - change output will be added by the function in the last let outputConfig = [
+  // creating outputs of 0.5 (multisig) and 0.1 METAL - change output will be added by the function in the last let outputConfig = [
     {
       amount: new BN(5e8),